hdbyte/Logger/README.md

 ### Custom Filename Formats for FileListener
 Acceptable Variables
-* processname = Name of process currently being ran.
+* processname           Name of process currently being ran.
+* launchtimestamp=      Uses the DateTime.Now of when LoggerConfig was first initialized
-* timestamp= - This uses Datetime.ToString() formatting.
+* timestamp=HH_mm_ss    This uses Datetime.ToString() formatting, customize it to your hearts content.
 * custom=NAMEHERE       Replace NAMEHERE with the variable name used by using LoggerConfig.AddCustomVariable("NAMEHERE", "value");

 ### Custom Message Formats